 Most common causes are traumatic or iatrogenic injuries.

 Treatment and ...

 The brachiocephalic veins, previously known as the innominate veins, are large paired valveless asymmetric veins that drain the head, neck, upper limbs and part of the thorax and mediastinum.

 In the root of the neck, the internal jugular (IJV) and subclavian veins unite t...

-The brachioradial artery, also know as a high origin of the radial artery, represents an anatomical variant of the arterial branching pattern of the upper limb 1,2.
+The brachioradial artery, also known as a high origin of the radial artery, represents an anatomical variant of the arterial branching pattern of the upper limb 1,2.
 It represents an artery originating proximal to the cubital fossa that will go on to form the radial artery.
-The brachioradial arte...
+The brachioradial art...

 A useful mnemonic to remember the branches of the anterior and posterior divisions of the internal iliac artery is: